fastify/fastify-cookie/README.md

 ### Manual cookie unsigning

-The method `unsignCookie(value)` is added to the `fastify` instance and the `reply` object via the Fastify `decorate` & `decorateReply` APIs. using it on a signed cookie will call the the provided signer's (or the default signer if no custom implementation is provided) unsign method on the cookie.
+The method `unsignCookie(value)` is added to the `fastify` instance and the `reply` object via the Fastify `decorate` & `decorateReply` APIs.
+Using it on a signed cookie will call the the provided signer's (or the default signer if no custom implementation is provided) `unsign` method on the cookie.

 **Example:**